 And during the holiday season, all of Main Street becomes a stage for Dickens of a Christmas, a Victorian-themed street festival complete with strolling characters, carolers, and performers.
 The 36th Annual edition is set for December 11-12, 2021.

 If live bands and late nights are what you’re after, it doesn’t get more authentic than the Legendary Kimbro’s Pickin’ Parlor on South Margin Street, where the music often plays until midnight and the bar is open even later.
+Located in two former houses converted into a legendary music space, Kimbro’s is often considered the best house party you’ve ever been to.
 Whereas Kimbro’s is more of a juke joint than a performance hall, sister venue Mockingbird Theater in the Factory at Franklin is a 170-seat concert auditorium with state-of-the-art sound and lights for regular full band shows.

-If a drive through the hills of Williamson County is in order, and we think it should be, head to Leiper’s Fork and the original Puckett’s Grocery, a 1950s country grocery store that now serves up a slow-smoked barbecue, home-cooked plates, and incredible live music.
+If a drive through the hills of Williamson County is in order, and we think it should be, head to Leiper’s Fork and Fox & Locke, a 1950s country grocery store that now serves up a slow-smoked barbecue, home-cooked plates, and incredible live music.
 If you’re looking for celebrity sightings and maybe even a cameo, this is the place to be on Thursdays for an open mic night that can’t be missed.
 Stick around on Friday and Saturday nights for full sets of live music as well.
 Down the road at Leiper’s Fork Distillery, keep an eye on their calendar for the Still House Sessions.

 In the warmer months, the award-winning winery that calls our county home becomes a destination for locals and visitors alike.
 Co-owned by Kix Brooks, half of the multi-GRAMMY winning duo Brooks & Dunn, Arrington Vineyards presents Music in the Vines.
 April through October, enjoy live jazz and bluegrass on Saturdays and Sundays with an array of notable wines.
 In the fall, Kix -and usually a famous friend or two- take the stage for a free show during the vineyard’s annual Harvest Party.